icylace/deep-into-the-code/Haskell/README.md

-# Deep Into the Code: Haskell
+# Deep Into the Code: Haskell (A WORK-IN-PROGRESS)

 My Haskell notes comprise of several source code files.
 I've written them this way to verify the correctness of the syntax of my notes.